 Germany does have quite a few very nice lakes.
 Located in the Black Forest, Titisee is one of the cleanest and most beautiful ones.

-Berlin, September 15th, 2020.
-Update: February 12th, 2021 (The Berlin Spectator) — Germany’s Black Forest offers some of the most stunning sights in Germany and even in the world.
+Titisee/Berlin, September 15th, 2020.
+Update: July 31st, 2021 (The Berlin Spectator) — Germany’s Black Forest offers some of the most stunning sights in Germany and even in the world.
 It has 85 lakes many of which are crystal clear.
 One of those is Titisee, a true beauty located 780 kilometers (485 miles) south-west of Berlin or 301 kilometers (187 miles) south of Frankfurt am Main, close to the French and Swiss borders.

 Clean, cleaner, Titisee.
 This lake with an average depth of 20 meters (65 feet) looks like a giant aquarium.
 It is also populated like one, with twenty kinds of fish, including pikeperches, regular perches and brown trouts.
 The fish which do not get caught and eaten must have a good life in this kind of water.